fstromback/mymake/README.md

 It is also possible to append a string before each element in another variable by using `<prefix*variable>`.
 This means that the string in the variable `prefix` is appended to each element in `variable` and then concatenated into a space separated string.
+Note that any elemenent in the array containing the empty string will not get a prefix - it is treated as if that element did not exist.

 It is also possible to apply an operation to each element in an array by using `<op|variable>`, where `op` is the operation to apply.
 Currently, it is not possible to specify operations in